-Table 19.
-Active Directory Discovery: Additional Performance Options
+Table 28.
+Active Directory Discovery: Additional Options

 Options Notes Performance Options Do not collect object counts When this option is cleared, the discovery collects the total number of users, groups, contacts, computers, and organizational units.
 To collect summary counts of these objects and display them, reports such as Domain Summary, require this option to be cleared.
 Create multiple tasks for each domain A collection task is always created for each domain in an Active Directory® discovery.
 Selecting this option will create individual tasks for domains, users, groups, computers, domain controllers, permissions, and deleted objects.
 This allows tasks to be load balanced using multiple nodes.
+Use LDAPS and specify port number When selected, the Active Directory discovery will use Secure LDAP (LDAPS) and data will be encrypted in transit.